-- 3.1 Framework of recurring stakeholder meetings - 3.2 Direct member email communication plans, driving member engagement with the CalPERS blog - 3.3 Ad hoc stakeholder outreach meetings - 3.4 Digital communications - 3.5 Employer information and education events - 3.6 Member information and education events - 3.7 Live webcasts of board meetings and transcripts of those meetings - 3.8 Webinars and webcasts, including Board education workshops - 3.9 Social media channels - 3.10 Survey stakeholder segments to gauge sentiment and orient messaging and efforts - 3.11 Share information with all team members to empower them to provide accurate information to their circle of influence. - 3.12 Host publicly noticed stakeholder forum as part of annual Board meeting schedule - 3.13 Utilize virtual web-conferencing technology to engage with stakeholders and provide uninterrupted services to members and employers
+- 3.1 Framework of recurring stakeholder meetings - 3.2 Direct member email communication plans, driving member engagement with the CalPERS blog - 3.3 Ad hoc stakeholder outreach meetings as needed - 3.4 Digital communications - 3.5 Host and participate in employer education and dialogue events - 3.6 Member information and education events - 3.7 Live webcasts of board meetings and transcripts of those meetings - 3.8 Webinars and webcasts, including Board education workshops - 3.9 Social media channels - 3.10 Survey stakeholder segments to gauge sentiment and orient messaging and efforts - 3.11 Share information with all team members to empower them to provide accurate information to their circle of influence. - 3.12 Host Stakeholder Forum as part of annual Board meeting schedule - 3.13 Utilize virtual web-conferencing technology to engage with stakeholders and provide uninterrupted services to members and employers - 3.14 Expand opportunity for public comments and engagement at Board meetings

-Risk Driver #4: Inability to inform, shape, or implement state and federal legislation
+Risk Driver #4: Inability to inform, shape, or implement state and federal policy

-- 4.1 Engage with legislative leaders and consultants on relevant legislative proposals, regulatory issues, and initiatives - 4.2 Build alignment and leverage relationships with member and employer associations, coalition groups, and membership organizations - 4.3 Develop and nurture relationships between CalPERS and key state and federal policymakers - 4.4 Update legislative and congressional briefing packets, as needed - 4.5 Hold periodic briefings to educate legislative members on CalPERS issues concerning their constituents - 4.6 Monitor, assess, and advocate on proposed legislation - 4.7 Provide technical expertise and cost analysis for proposed legislation
+- 4.1 Engage with California legislative members and staff, the Governor's Office, and other state agencies on relevant state policy proposals - 4.2 Engage with congressional members and staff, the White House, and regulators on relevant federal policy proposals - 4.3 Build alignment and leverage relationships with active member, retiree and employer associations, coalition groups, and membership organizations - 4.4 Develop and nurture relationships with key state and federal policymakers

+- 4.5 Develop legislative and congressional briefing packets, as needed - 4.6 Hold periodic briefings to educate legislative members or staff on CalPERS issues concerning their constituents - 4.7 Monitor, assess, and advocate on proposed legislation and proposed rules - 4.8 Provide technical expertise and cost analysis for proposed legislation - 4.9 Spearhead Board efforts to inform, sponsor, or take position on legislation

-Talent Management Enterprise Risk Profile Enterprise Risk Executive Oversight Board Oversight Category Talent Management Deputy Executive Officer, Operations and Technology Performance, Compensation, & Talent Management Committee Operational Strategic Plan Goal Talent Management: Promote a high-performing and divworkforce.
-Functional Objective To successfully recruit, develop, and retain an engaged, diverse, and qualified workforce.
-Risk Statement Inability to recruit and retain a diverse and qualified workforce compromises the ability to meet business objectives.
-Risk Analysis:
+Talent Management Risk Profile

+Executive Oversight: Chief Operating Officer Board Oversight: Performance, Compensation, and Talent Management Committee Category: Operational Strategic Goal(s): Organizational Excellence - Cultivate a risk-intelligent and innovative culture through our team and processes Functional Objective To successfully attract, engage, develop, and retain a diverse, and qualified workforce.
+Risk Statement: Inability to recruit and retain a diverse and qualified workforce compromises the ability to meet business objectives.
+Risk Analysis: At the end of FY 21-22, CalPERS' organizational turnover rate was 12.5 percent which is an increase of just over three percent year-over-year.
+Team members transferring to other state departments, leaving state service and retirements continue to drive this risk, with the loss of institutional knowledge as the primary risk at this time.
-The lingering uncertainties of COVID-19 and the global pandemic has dramatically impacted the ability to attract and appoint a Chief Investment Officer and other key roles.
-As of February 2021, state employee retirements rose 15 percent from the same period in 2020 and labor forecasts predict significant turnover of employees across all sectors of the workforce of more than 50 percent.
-This unprecedented situation continues to challenge team members and team leaders alike increasing the likelihood of team member turnover and possible loss of institutional knowledge.
 CalPERS is actively investing in team members' professional growth to maintain continuity in the workforce and mitigate talent risks, including ongoing knowledge transfer activities that support retention and employee development.
-The lack of an end-to-end or otherwise integrated HR system creates manual workload and data gaps between existing solutions and workforce data sets.
+The lack of an end-to-end or otherwise integrated human resources (HR) system creates manual workload and data gaps between existing solutions and workforce data sets.
 Although these gaps and lack of automation have been identified and are being addressed, they represent risk to the organization due to the lag in reporting for timely decision-making related to all aspects of the CalPERS workforce and ongoing operational inefficiencies in routine HR work.
+Residual Risk: